Competitor Guide

 • Omnichannel ticketing.
 Manages support across email, chat, voice, social, and messaging in a unified agent workspace.

 • Advanced routing and SLAs.
-Supports complex conditional routing rules and SLA policies across multiple teams and regions.
+Supports complex conditional routing policies across multiple teams, regions, and escalation tiers.

 • Zendesk AI.
-Built-in AI for ticket triage, agent assist, and intent detection across the agent workspace.
+Built-in AI for ticket triage, agent assist, and intent detection across the agent workspace at higher plan tiers.

 Why choose Zendesk over Tidio?

-• Zendesk's enterprise-grade routing, SLA management, and reporting depth go well beyond what Tidio's SMB-focused platform currently offers.
+Zendesk's enterprise-grade routing, SLA management, and reporting depth go well beyond what Tidio's SMB-focused platform currently offers for complex, multi-team support operations.

 Pros

-• Trusted by large organisations needing advanced routing, SLA management, and compliance-intensive customer service environments.
+• Trusted by large organisations needing advanced routing, SLA management, and compliance-intensive environments.

-• Mature AI suite with deflection, agent assist, and intent detection across email, chat, and messaging channels.
+• Mature AI suite with deflection, agent assist, and intent detection across email, chat, and messaging.

 Cons

-• Per-seat pricing with AI and compliance add-ons can push total cost significantly higher than initial expectations.
+• Per-seat pricing with AI and compliance add-ons pushes total cost significantly higher than initial expectations for most deployments.

-• Requires dedicated administration and ongoing configuration, adding operational burden for lean SMB and D2C support teams.
+• Requires dedicated administration and ongoing configuration, adding burden for lean SMB and D2C support teams.

 • Overkill for very small D2C brands or e-commerce stores that need quick deployment rather than enterprise depth.